rcos/rcos_io/README.md

 ### Running

+1. `poetry shell`
-1. `./manage.py runserver`
+2. `./manage.py runserver`
-2. Navigate to http://127.0.0.1:8000/auth/login/ and enter the email of your superuser and choose "Login (admin)"
+3. Navigate to http://127.0.0.1:8000/auth/login/ and enter the email of your superuser and choose "Login (admin)"

 ## Deploying to Production